-The Company has migrated its retirement benefits from defined-benefit pension plans to definedcontribution retirement plans, utilizing its current 401(k) plan.
-The Company sponsored two qualified defined-benefit pension plans that covered substantially all employees.
-A third definedbenefit pension plan is non-qualified and covered certain executive officers of the Company.
-The Company also sponsors a defined-contribution 401(k) plan that covers substantially all employees.
+In the fourth quarter of 2014, the Company completed the migration of its retirement benefits from defined-benefit pension plans to defined-contribution retirement plans, utilizing its 401(k) plan.

+The Company previously sponsored two qualified defined-benefit pension plans that covered substantially all employees.
+In 2007, the Company amended its hourly and salaried defined-benefit pension plans so that employees no longer accrued benefits under them.
+This action "froze" the benefits for all employees and prevented future hires from joining the plans.
+A third defined-benefit pension plan was non-qualified and covered certain executive officers of the Company.

+The Company sponsors a defined-contribution 401(k) plan that covers substantially all employees.
+The Company matches employee contributions to their 401(k) accounts using the "safe harbor" guidelines provided in the Internal Revenue Code.
+In addition, the Company provides discretionary supplemental contributions to substantially all employees' individual 401(k) accounts.